RodrigoFdz01/RodrigoFDZ01/README.md

 <br>

- I love coding projects iin Vanilla JS.
+  I love coding projects in Vanilla JS.

  🌱 I'm getting better with React Js. and a little bit of Python 🤓💻.